 5. Renal Artery Ultrasound

 The renal arteries supply blood and oxygen from the aorta to the kidneys.
 When this flow is blocked or constricted, the kidneys are unable to receive the necessary nutrients for healthy function.
 A renal artery ultrasound uses Doppler technology to see through various thicknesses of tissue.
-This ultrasound allows your physician to notice any signs of renal artery stenosis, or obstruction of the kidneys that prevents proper waste elimination.
+This cardiovascular ultrasound allows your physician to notice any signs of renal artery stenosis, or obstruction of the kidneys that prevents proper waste elimination.
 Or if the renal artery is narrow, the patient is at higher risk of kidney failure or high blood pressure.
 With detailed imaging, patients can determine the right level of preventative measures or medical intervention needed to protect their kidney health.

-6. Venous Ultrasound
+6. What is a Venous Ultrasound

 In cardiology, this form of ultrasound is used to view how easily blood flows through the veins.
 Your sonographer will observe any signs of blood clots as well as the direction of blood flow.
 This is especially effective for diagnosing deep vein thrombosis (DVT) and establishing preventative measures against pulmonary embolism.
 For patients with varicose veins, a venous ultrasound can help distinguish damaged valves.
 Or if a patient needs a catheter placed into a vein, this can help to guide the needle.

 Schedule an Appointment for a Cardiology Ultrasound Today!